figamin/520-backend/README.md

 ### Configuration
-It is improtant to note that when npm installed, there will be a package-lock.json file that is automatically generated.
+It is important to note that when npm installed, there will be a package-lock.json file that is automatically generated.
 This file should not be modified manually as it is used to ensure reproducible builds by locking down dependency versions.
 Additionally, there will be a node_modules folder created that contains valuable files such as env.js and settings.
-These files are necessary to ensure the API used in the project are called correctly, and no issues come up if the enviroment variables or settings are modified.
+These files are necessary to ensure the API used in the project are called correctly, and no issues come up if the environment variables or settings are modified.